Verizon Communications (NYSE:VZ) Shares Up 0.5%

 Analyst Upgrades and Downgrades

-Several research firms have recently commented on VZ.
-Scotiabank increased their price target on shares of Verizon Communications from $45.50 to $46.50 and gave the company a “sector perform” rating in a research report on Wednesday, July 10th.
-TD Cowen increased their target price on Verizon Communications from $48.00 to $51.00 and gave the company a “buy” rating in a report on Tuesday, July 23rd.
-StockNews.com raised Verizon Communications from a “hold” rating to a “buy” rating in a report on Saturday, May 4th.
-Royal Bank of Canada reaffirmed a “sector perform” rating and set a $42.00 price objective on shares of Verizon Communications in a research note on Tuesday, July 23rd.
-Finally, The Goldman Sachs Group started coverage on shares of Verizon Communications in a research note on Monday, July 1st.
-They issued a “buy” rating and a $50.00 target price for the company.
-Seven research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat, Verizon Communications currently has a consensus rating of “Moderate Buy” and a consensus price target of $45.78.
+A number of analysts have recently weighed in on the stock.
+Royal Bank of Canada reaffirmed a “sector perform” rating and issued a $42.00 price target on shares of Verizon Communications in a research note on Tuesday, July 23rd.
+The Goldman Sachs Group assumed coverage on Verizon Communications in a research note on Monday, July 1st.
+They set a “buy” rating and a $50.00 price target for the company.
+Tigress Financial boosted their price objective on Verizon Communications from $50.00 to $52.00 and gave the stock a “buy” rating in a research note on Friday, May 17th.
+JPMorgan Chase & Co. decreased their target price on Verizon Communications from $46.00 to $45.00 and set a “neutral” rating for the company in a research note on Tuesday, July 23rd.
+Finally, StockNews.com upgraded shares of Verizon Communications from a “hold” rating to a “buy” rating in a research report on Saturday, May 4th.
+Seven analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $45.78.

 View Our Latest Analysis on VZ

-Verizon Communications (NYSE:VZ – Get Free Report) last posted its earnings results on Monday, July 22nd.
-The cell phone carrier reported $1.15 EPS for the quarter, hitting the consensus estimate of $1.15.
-The firm had revenue of $32.80 billion for the quarter, compared to the consensus estimate of $33.05 billion.
+Verizon Communications (NYSE:VZ – Get Free Report) last posted its quarterly earnings data on Monday, July 22nd.
+The cell phone carrier reported $1.15 earnings per share for the quarter, hitting the consensus estimate of $1.15.
+The firm had revenue of $32.80 billion for the quarter, compared to analysts’ expectations of $33.05 billion.
 Verizon Communications had a net margin of 8.38% and a return on equity of 20.10%.
-The business’s quarterly revenue was up .6% on a year-over-year basis.
-During the same period in the prior year, the business posted $1.21 earnings per share.
-Analysts predict that Verizon Communications Inc. will post 4.58 EPS for the current fiscal year.
+The company’s quarterly revenue was up .6% compared to the same quarter last year.
+During the same period in the previous year, the company posted $1.21 EPS.
+Equities research analysts predict that Verizon Communications Inc. will post 4.58 EPS for the current fiscal year.

 Verizon Communications Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which was paid on Thursday, August 1st.
-Stockholders of record on Wednesday, July 10th were paid a $0.665 dividend.
+Investors of record on Wednesday, July 10th were paid a $0.665 dividend.
+This represents a $2.66 annualized dividend and a yield of 6.45%.
 The ex-dividend date of this dividend was Wednesday, July 10th.
-This represents a $2.66 dividend on an annualized basis and a dividend yield of 6.48%.
-Verizon Communications’s payout ratio is presently 99.25%.
+Verizon Communications’s dividend payout ratio is currently 99.25%.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Norges Bank bought a new stake in shares of Verizon Communications in the fourth quarter valued at about $1,882,164,000.
-Capital World Investors lifted its position in shares of Verizon Communications by 127.6% in the 4th quarter.
-Capital World Investors now owns 21,801,067 shares of the cell phone carrier’s stock worth $821,900,000 after acquiring an additional 12,220,777 shares during the period.
-Capital Research Global Investors grew its holdings in shares of Verizon Communications by 92.9% during the 4th quarter.
-Capital Research Global Investors now owns 22,599,173 shares of the cell phone carrier’s stock worth $851,989,000 after purchasing an additional 10,882,873 shares in the last quarter.
-Swedbank AB bought a new stake in shares of Verizon Communications during the first quarter valued at approximately $250,312,000.
-Finally, Third Point LLC acquired a new position in shares of Verizon Communications in the fourth quarter valued at $173,325,000.
+A number of large investors have recently made changes to their positions in the business.
+Norges Bank acquired a new position in Verizon Communications in the 4th quarter valued at approximately $1,882,164,000.
+Capital World Investors increased its stake in shares of Verizon Communications by 127.6% in the fourth quarter.
+Capital World Investors now owns 21,801,067 shares of the cell phone carrier’s stock worth $821,900,000 after acquiring an additional 12,220,777 shares during the last quarter.
+Capital Research Global Investors raised its holdings in shares of Verizon Communications by 92.9% during the fourth quarter.
+Capital Research Global Investors now owns 22,599,173 shares of the cell phone carrier’s stock worth $851,989,000 after acquiring an additional 10,882,873 shares in the last quarter.
+Swedbank AB acquired a new stake in Verizon Communications during the first quarter valued at $250,312,000.
+Finally, Third Point LLC purchased a new position in Verizon Communications in the fourth quarter valued at about $173,325,000.
 Institutional investors and hedge funds own 62.06% of the company’s stock.

 Verizon Communications Company Profile